microsoft/vscode-docs/docs/java/java-spring-boot.md

 ---
 # Build Spring Boot Apps with VS Code

-Visual Studio Code is an ideal lightweight development environment for Spring Boot developers using extensions including:
+Visual Studio Code is an ideal lightweight development environment for Spring Boot developers and there are several useful VS Code extensions including:

 * [Spring Boot Support](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot)
 * [Spring Initializr](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr)

 ## Create Project

-[Spring Initializr](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr) allows you to search for dependencies and generate Spring Boot project.
+The [Spring Initializr](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-initializr) extension allows you to search for dependencies and generate new Spring Boot projects.

-To install, launch VS Code and from the Extensions view (`kb(workbench.view.extensions)`) search box, type `vscode-spring-initializr`.
+To install, launch VS Code and from the Extensions view (`kb(workbench.view.extensions)`), search for `vscode-spring-initializr`.

-Once you have the extension installed, open the **Command Palette** (`kb(workbench.action.showCommands)`), type `Spring Initializr` to start generating a Maven or Gradle project and then follow the wizard.
+Once you have the extension installed, open the **Command Palette** (`kb(workbench.action.showCommands)`) and type `Spring Initializr` to start generating a Maven or Gradle project and then follow the wizard.

 ![Spring Initializr](images/java-spring-boot/spring-initializr.gif)

 ## Develop Application

-[Spring Boot Support](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension including language server provides support for working with Spring Boot `application.properties`, `application.yml` and `.java` files.
+The [Spring Boot Support](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension includes rich language support for working with Spring Boot `application.properties`, `application.yml` and `.java` files.

-The extension supports quick-navigate through source code, quick-access for running apps, show live application information and smart code completion.
-Similiar completion and validation features are also available for `.properties` and `.yml` files.
+The extension supports quick navigate through source code, smart code completions, quick access to running apps, and live application information.
+Similiar code completion and validation features are also available for `.properties` and `.yml` files.

 ## Debug Application

 You can press `kb(workbench.action.debug.start)` to run your application.
-After setting a breakpoint in your source code, refresh your browser to hit the breakpoint.
+After setting a breakpoint (`kb(editor.debug.action.toggleBreakpoint)`) in your source code, refresh your browser to hit the breakpoint.
 Details about debugging can be found in [Java Debugging](/docs/java/java-debugging.md)

 ## Next steps